erthink/libmdbx/README.md

 ## Gotchas

 1. There cannot be more than one writer at a time.
-This allows serialize an updates and eliminate any possibility of conflicts, deadlocks or logical errors.
+  > On the other hand, this allows serialize an updates and eliminate any
+  > possibility of conflicts, deadlocks or logical errors.

 2. No [WAL](https://en.wikipedia.org/wiki/Write-ahead_logging) means
 relatively big [WAF](https://en.wikipedia.org/wiki/Write_amplification)